shivakumarksk/kafkapub-sub/README.md

 # * To see the published meesage from terminal use the below console consumer command.
 --> bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --topic events-rest --from-beginning

+# Note : You can ignore the /service/Sendmsg and model/user classes from the src directory.